KhaleelKarim/WEC-Data-Analylsis/README.md

 ## Conclusion

-The results show that engineered geometry features combined with Hist Gradient Boosting provide an accurate and reliable surrogate modeling approach for predicting WEC farm performance.
+The results from the project show how that engineered geometry features combined with Hist Gradient Boosting provide an accurate and reliable surrogate modeling approach for predicting WEC farm performance.
 The project also highlights the importance of turbine spacing and the overall farm layout in determining both power production and interaction efficiency.

 ---